sora-xor/sora-docs/src/whitlist-token-to-polkaswap.md

 ## Answer the questions and wait for approval

-Please be attentive to your pull request, because the community may have questions and it's better for you to resolve them as much as possible.
+Pay attention to notifications from your pull request.
+The community may have questions, and you should resolve them as soon as possible.